mustakrakishe/kztv/README.md

     - to delete exising device.

 ## What's new
+### 1.0.10
+- CSA - Devices: Fixed bug when search returned the same device several times if it has few entries in the movement log.

 ### 1.0.9
-- CSA - Forms are validated for empty required fields.
+- CSA - Devices: Forms are validated for empty required fields.

 ### 1.0.8
 - Authorization is available.